Languages of Rwanda

-Overview
+History

-French had been the language of administration from the country's time under Belgian administration, between the World War I and independence in 1962.
-Since the 1994 genocide, the complications of relations with successive French governments and the return of numerous Tutsi refugees from anglophone Uganda meant an increase in the use of English by a higher proportion of the population and administration.
+French was the language of administration from Rwanda's time under Belgian administration, between World War I and independence in 1962.
+Following the 1994 genocide, the complications of relations with successive French governments and the return of numerous refugees from anglophone neighbouring countries, primarily Uganda, but also Tanzania and Kenya, led to an increase in the use of English across the population and administration.